xyz8/FastJudge/README.md

 languages which invokes lots of *syscall*s.
 On the other hand, which is more important and severe, is the security issues on x86\_64 systems.

-### Why ptrace is considered insecure?
+#### Why ptrace is considered insecure?

-  Modern x86\_64 CPUs are capable to run both x86 and amd64 code.
-And so does OSes.
+  Modern x86\_64 CPUs are capable to run both x86 and amd64 code, so does on modern OSes.
 But [syscall numbers] [3] are different between x86 and amd64, and there is no way to distinguish between them in ptrace.
 For example, syscall number 102 on amd64 in linux is [**getpid**] [4], which is usually an allowed syscall, but on x86, this syscall number is actually